tung/ruggrogue/book/hunger-and-regeneration.md

 - `Full`: 1201 and above

 These values are hard-coded and probably should have been calculated relative to the `max_fullness` field of the `Stomach` struct, but since there's only one `Stomach` component in the whole game, it's been left as-is.
-If there were any more than one `Stomach` component then these calculations would need to be reworked.

 The hunger state is what appears in the sidebar, not the raw value.
 The hunger state determines whether the player regenerates or loses hit points, and messages appear in the message log when it changes.